K0rdent/docs/docs/quick-start/vsphere.md

 kubectl apply -f vsphere-cluster-identity-cred.yaml
 ```

-## Step 4: Create your first Managed Cluster
+## Step 4: Create your first Cluster Deployment

-Create a YAML with the specification of your Managed Cluster and save it as
+Create a YAML with the specification of your Cluster Deployment and save it as
 `my-vsphere-clusterdeployment1.yaml`.

 Here is an example of a `ClusterDeployment` YAML file: